 March has arrived in your garden!
-This March Planting Guide will give those of you that live in Zones 4-6 a good idea of what seeds can be planted directly in the garden and what seedlings you need to be planting indoors during the month of March!
+This March Planting Guide will give those of you that live in gardening zones 5 and 6 a good idea of what to plant in March, both seeds planted directly in the garden and what seedlings you need to be planting indoors!

 This is my garden on March 1st!
 It’s not looking very promising right now!
-But by month end we will see the beginnings of our 2017 garden.
+But by month end we will see the beginnings of this summer’s garden.
 March is the month when gardening starts in earnest in the colder northern climates.

 March Planting Guide

-This March Planting Guide is meant to give those of you in Zones 4-6 some ideas of what you should be planting.
+This March Planting Guide is meant to give those of you in Zones 5 and 6 some ideas of what you should be planting.
 Like last month’s guide this advice will apply as follows: